nohavewho/litellm-claude-code/docs/AUTH_SETUP.md

 - Authentication credentials are stored in a Docker volume named `claude-auth`
 - Credentials persist across container restarts
-- To reset authentication, remove the volume: `docker volume rm litellm-claude_claude-auth`
+- To remove authentication, delete the volume: `docker volume rm litellm-claude_claude-auth`
+- You can also use /login /logout slash commands from within Claude Code if there's only one session

 ## Troubleshooting